utkarsh2299/Context_Aware_Hindi_ASR_Enhancement/README.md

 The pipeline consists of three main stages:

 1. Audio transcription using Whisper
-2. Optional confidence estimation from ASR segments
+2. confidence estimation from ASR segments
 3. Context-aware correction using an LLM

 The final output is a cleaner Hindi transcript that preserves the original meaning while correcting spelling, grammar, and punctuation.